 Students have many opportunities for research - from independent study courses, to independent or collaborative research endeavors with faculty and other students - there are many avenues to explore, engage, and gain first-hand experiences in sociological inquiry including the Augustana Research Institute (ARI).

-Recently, Dr. Ly-Donovan, Reed Ritterbusch '18 (Sociology & Biochemistry with Sociology Honors and emphasis in medicine and health), Evan Meyer '17 (Biology), and Daniel Schmidtman '17 (Biology) completed research and presented their findings at: Yale University, the Center For Western Studies, and the Social Science History Association Annual Meeting (pictured above).
-Reed Ritterbusch additionally presented on his experience doing research and working collaboratively with faculty at the Augustana Arthur Olsen Student Research Symposium (First Year Seminar Pleanary Session).
+Recently, Dr. Ly-Donovan, Reed Ritterbusch '18 (Sociology/Medicine and Healthcare with Honors & Biochemistry), Evan Meyer '17 (Biology), and Daniel Schmidtman '17 (Biology) completed research and presented their findings at: Yale University, the Center For Western Studies, and the Social Science History Association Annual Meeting (pictured above).
+Reed Ritterbusch additionally presented on his experience doing research and working collaboratively with faculty at the 2018 Augustana Arthur Olsen Student Research Symposium (First Year Seminar Pleanary Session).

-The group's archival research featuring the South Dakota State Medical Association is forthcoming in the academic journal, Great Plains Research.
+The group's archival research featuring the South Dakota State Medical Association, published in the academic journal, Great Plains Research in spring of 2020.
 Their project was supported by the Center for Western Studies Faculty and Student Research Award, the Augustana Research and Artist Fund (ARAF), and the Augustana Research Award for Undergraduates (ARUFA).
 All of these financial support opportunities for research are available to students (and faculty) on a competitive basis.
 Additional funding for research and presentations at regional meetings (like the Midwest Sociological Society annual meeting or the student symposium) may be supported by the sociology department and are available through The Glenda J. Sehested Memorial Scholarship & Educational Fund.

 Having opportunities to see the intersection of race, class, and gender in organizations and work settings provides valuable perspective and fosters clearer career direction for sociology majors.
 Faculty are committed to working with students to identify appropriate internship sites that will foster personal growth, depth in sociological understanding, and career exploration and networking.
 Examples of settings include Children’s Home Society, Sioux Falls Police Department, Dougherty Hospice House, Active Generations (senior citizen center), Bethany Christian Services (adoption agency), and Touchmark at All Saints (senior retirement community).